Ben Caldwell (filmmaker): Career

-When asked why he decided to go in a more political direction with his work as opposed to creating mainstream type films such as Romance or Action films, Caldwell stated that he does not aim to create political films.
-With his work, Caldwell aims to create films that people will have to watch more than once in order to truly understand it.
-Caldwell also creates films where the audience notices something new each time they watch it.
+When asked why he decided to go in a more political direction with his work as opposed to creating mainstream type films, such as Romance or Action films, Caldwell stated that he does not aim to create political films.
+With his work, Caldwell aims to create films that people will have to watch more than once in order to truly understand them.
+Caldwell also creates films where the audience notices something new each time they watch them.
 Caldwell does not want to make the standard Hollywood-like films, but instead wants to create films the way Black and African musicians make music.
 Caldwell strives to capture the natural flavor of Black music and translate that into films.
-Ben Caldwell states that the focus of his films are not political, they are instead cultural.
+Ben Caldwell states that the focus of his films is not political; they are instead cultural.
 By way of his art, Caldwell hopes to bring people closer together, explore, and preserve the unique culture of African Diaspora.

-Ben Caldwell has major plans for the future that are in the works right now.
-He and his company are working to create autonomous cars which will not only drive itself, but it will also equip the driver and their passengers with films that they can watch.
+Ben Caldwell has plans for the future that are in the works right now.
+He and his company are working to create autonomous cars that will not only drive themselves, but will also equip the driver and their passengers with films that they can watch.
 This will not only revolutionize driving, but it will also revolutionize the way audiences consume media.
-In addition that, Caldwell is working on repurposing old phone booths around Los Angeles, making them stations where people can Skype with one another.
+In addition to that, Caldwell is working on repurposing old phone booths around Los Angeles, making them stations where people can Skype with one another.
 Caldwell hopes to utilize the new Metro line that will be constructed by 2020.
-The Metro line will go directly through South Los Angeles, which is still a predominately Black portion of the city, and therefore Caldwell aims to us it as a host for his multimedia projects, creating a platform for young artists to showcase their work to those who travel through their neighborhoods.
+The Metro line will go directly through South Los Angeles, which is still a predominantly Black portion of the city, and therefore, Caldwell aims to use it as a host for his multimedia projects, creating a platform for young artists to showcase their work to those who travel through their neighborhoods.